alexandrebodin/webpack-book/basics/get_started.md

 npm install --save-dev webpack-dev-server
 ```

-Now you can run
+Now run

 ```
 ./node_modules/.bin/webpack-dev-server
 ```

-And go to the url `http://localhost:8080`, You should see `Hello World!` in your `console`.
+Go to the url `http://localhost:8080`.
+You should see `Hello World!` in your `console`.

+You will notice in your `terminal` that Webpack is still running.
+If you change your `index.js`file it will reprocess it on the fly.
+You can just reload your browser then.

+Webpack offers features for automatic page reload and much more thanks to [plugins](../GLOSSARY.md#plugins) and [loaders](../GLOSSARY.md#loaders).

+## Adding some code

+It's all well but for now you have an empty Javascript file.
+Let's add some code.

+Create a folder `app` and a `my_module.js` file in it.

+## Npm sugar

 Here you need to specify `./node_modules/.bin/webpack-dev-server` because the module isn't installed globally.

-Let's setup a `npm` script to simplify this
+Let's setup a `npm` script to simplify this.
 Add this to the `"scripts"` in your `package.json`

 ```
 "dev": "webpack-dev-server"